Bidar Air Force Station: Location

 Bidar is located in Karnataka, India.
 Its location on the Deccan Plateau provides protection from the tropical conditions that are experienced on the coast and favorable year-round flying conditions, allowing even non-instrument rated trainees to fly for most of the year.

+Courses

+AFS Bidar is instrumental in providing pilot training for fighter jets, with the base offering stage-III training in Advanced Jet Training (AJT).
+The operational and fighter trainer roles of this Advanced Jet Trainer have been successfully demonstrated by prominent air powers worldwide.

+The pilots undergo 52 weeks of flight training conducted in four stages and graduate in the Pilots Course and Weapons Systems Operators Course (WSOC) on the Hawk Mk 132 fighter aircraft.